litanyww/testpass/README.md

 ## Advantages

- - Test steps are simple text files, and can be managed using VCS tools - potentially alongside your source.
+ - Test steps are simple text files, and can be managed using VCS tools;
+   potentially alongside your source.
  - Test steps can be partially or fully automated.
  - Test dependencies need only be defined once, and will automatically be